bitlabstudio/webfaction-django1.4-boilerplate/README.md

     cp fabric_settings.py.sample fabric_settings.py

-You might want to create a ``.ssh`` directory on your Webfaction server with permissions setup properly.
-Once you have done that, copy your public key, ssh into your Webfaction server and append your key to ``.ssh/authorized_keys``.
+You need to create a ``.ssh`` directory on your Webfaction server with permissions setup properly.
+Once you have done that, copy your public rsa key into your clipboard, ssh into your Webfaction server and append your key to ``.ssh/authorized_keys``.
 If you have already done sone, you can skip this step.
-It will setup the ``.ssh`` folder on your server according to the Webfaction user guide on [accessing your data using SSH keys](https://docs.webfaction.com/user-guide/access.html#using-ssh-keys):
+It will setup the ``.ssh`` folder on your server according to the Webfaction user guide on
+[accessing your data using SSH keys](https://docs.webfaction.com/user-guide/access.html#using-ssh-keys):

     fab run_create_ssh_dir

+You can check if everything worked by exiting your ssh session and creating a new one immediately after.
+This time you should not be asked for a password any more.

 Since you are on the server now anyways, you might consider to install our [Webfaction dotfiles](https://github.com/bitmazk/webfaction-dotfiles).